Linus (band): History

 2002-2004 saw Linus reinvigorated by a second wave of riot grrrl-associated music, with the band playing three Ladyfests in 2003.
 In 2004, the band toured to support their "P.E."
 EP, including gigs with We Start Fires, Zombina and the Skeletones, (hooker), and Electrelane.
 This period saw Linus networking with the DIY queercore scene, including shows for Local Kid (Bristol) and Homocrime (London) and gigs alongside Lesbo Pig and Wetdog.

 Linus disbanded in 2005 after the sudden death of Andy Roberts.
 Tammy Denitto went on to play in The Dream Is Over with Stephen Lane of Vase.
 Jen Denitto went on to play in The Low Edges and The Monochrome Set; and has drummed with Keith Top of the Pops, Dom Green and Rebekah Delgado.
-Both Jen Denitto and Deb van der Geugten played in Scarlet's Well and The Wimmins' Institute.
+Both Jen Denitto and Deb van der Geugten played in Scarlet's Well.
 Compilations of unreleased Linus material, and demos of songs by Andy Roberts were released in 2006; a memorial gig was held in February the same year.
 The 2007 book Riot Grrrl: Revolution Girl Style Now! was part-dedicated to Roberts.

 In June 2015, an "Andy Roberts Retrospective" exhibition was held at the Edwardian Cloakroom in Bristol, including live music.
 Following on from this, former band members Jen Denitto, Deb van der Geugten and Charley Stone played a gig together, billed as The Bass Players of Linus, in February 2016.
-Jen Denitto released her first solo album Trustfall, in January 2018, recorded with guest musicians including former members of The Wimmins' Institute.
+Jen Denitto released her first solo album Trustfall, in January 2018,.

 Linus' and Andy Roberts' albums were made available digitally in 2017.